 3. Recipes and processing methods from the sources below are recommended.
 Recipes must be from current, tested resources listed below and must be adjusted for altitude based on your processing location.
 Processing methods that will be disqualified include: open kettle-canning, oven canning, sun canning, and using electric multi-cookers.
-For more information on electric multi-cookers, see http://nchfp.uga.edupublications/nchfp/factsheets/electric_cookers. html.
+If using the Presto Precise ® Digital Pressure Canner, please indicate the appliance is used for either water bath or pressure canning.
 Untested recipes will be disqualified for food safety reasons.
 Tested recipe resources include: